111116/sphere-set-approximation/README.md

 ### Optimization steps

 1. Fix the centers of spheres.
-Greedily assign points to them, minimizing OV (outside volume)
+Greedily assign points to them, minimizing SOV
 2. Fix the point clusters.
-Adjust the spheres using Powell's method, minimizing OV
+Adjust the spheres using Powell's method, minimizing SOV
 3. Teleportation: Remove the most overlapped sphere.
-Split the sphere with most OV
+Split the sphere with most SOV

 Alternate between 1 and 2, triggering 3 whenever failing to reduce loss.